-We are required to comply with the Financial Reporting Council's Ethical Standards for Auditors and we confirm that we are independent of the Fund and we have fulfilled our other ethical responsibilities in accordance with those standards.
+We are required to comply with the Financial Reporting Council's Ethical Standards for Auditors and confirm that we are independent of the Fund and we have fulfilled our other ethical responsibilities in accordance with those standards.

+We confirm that we are independent of the Fund and we have fulfilled our other ethical responsibilities in accordance with those standards.
 We also confirm we have not provided any of the prohibited non-audit services referred to in those standards.